Prague and ice cream! What a combination and what can be better than exploring the old town streets whilst tasting one ice cream after another?

 Be prepared to spend up to 50 KC (about £1.80 or $2.20) for one scoop of ice cream and be prepared to see a big difference in prices depending on where you go.

-This summer (2022) one scoop of ice cream in Ovocny Svetozor was 35 KC, in Angelato 45KC, Norbert’s Ice Creams 30KC.
+The ice-cream prices seem to be going slightly up every year, but this year (2023) one scoop of ice cream in Ovocny Svetozor was 35 KC, in Angelato 45KC, Norbert’s Ice Creams 30KC.
 The ice cream flower in Amorito was 95 KC.

 1. Puro Gelato

 I remember once we’ve been on a long walk around Vysehrad Castle Grounds and towards the evening started to walk down and back to our flat in Smichov.
-Everywhere was peaceful and quiet until we saw the lights of the Vyton Puro Gelato shop on the corner of the street and distant humming of people’s voices.
+Everywhere was peaceful and quiet until we saw the lights of the Vyton Puro Gelato shop on the corner of the street and the distant humming of people’s voices.

 We were mesmerised by the ice cream, the smile of the shopping assistant, people chatting happily and drinking coffee inside the shop.
 We bought our ice creams and carried on walking alongside the Vltava River.
 It was a magical evening, but even more so, because it was Christmas Eve …

 Kaprova, Vyton, Rybalkova, Slovansky Dum – the small island on Vltava River opposite the National Theatre (new pop up stand for 2020)

 Move over donuts, we are after ice cream!
 By the way, the doughnuts are amazing, but the homemade ice cream is refreshing and bursting with flavours.

 If you are walking from the Charles Bridge towards the main square you can’t miss Norberts Donuts open window shutters as you are approaching the little square close to the main library.